ThulaniCreatives/HearItBetter/README.md

 App features:

 * Dynamically load sample noise data and voice over sample
-* Send test results to the API and show the user realtime outcome
+* Send test results to the API and show the user realtime perfomance

 ## Screenshots